-Thanksgiving is right around the corner and it is a time when people are more inclined to share why they are grateful.
-While this makes nice conversation over the holiday season, giving thanks has the potential to be even more impactful.
-Practicing gratitude in your firm can improve client relationships and firm culture, which can lead to higher retention and job satisfaction as well as repeat customers and higher revenue.
+Thanksgiving is right around the corner, and it is a time when people are more inclined to share why they are grateful.
+This makes pleasant conversation over the holiday season, but giving thanks also has the potential to be even more impactful.
+Practicing gratitude in your firm can improve client relationships and firm culture, which leads to higher retention, more job satisfaction, repeat clients, and higher revenuew.
 Here are a few simple strategies on how to make the most of giving thanks.

 The University of California, Berkley’s Greater Good Science Center website says the following about practicing gratitude:

 Yes, “thank you” is an essential, everyday part of family dinners, trips to the store, business deals, and political negotiations.
 That might be why so many people have dismissed gratitude as simple, obvious, and unworthy of serious attention.
 But that’s starting to change.
 Recently scientists have begun to chart a course of research aimed at understanding gratitude and the circumstances in which it flourishes or diminishes.
 They’re finding that people who practice gratitude consistently report a host of benefits: